|Best Soft-Sided Lunch Box||Carhartt Deluxe Lunch Cooler||Check Price||

 That depends on where you’re taking it and how much food you need to keep cool.
-But, generally the best lunch box will have plenty of insulation and a secure closure to keep the cold air from dissipating, such as a zipper or a jar-like seal.
+But, generally, the best lunch box will have plenty of insulation and a secure closure to keep the cold air from dissipating, such as a zipper or a jar-like seal.
 More “open”-style bags with simple velcro closures are not going to have the cooling power of more secure styles.
 If you’re taking food and drinks for a group, you may want to think about using an ice chest.

 It depends on how many ice packs you include and how good the insulation is, but food can typically stay safe and fresh for three or more hours, according to the USDA.
 Perishable foods can be left out for about two hours at room temperature.
 But in an insulated bag or box with an ice pack, the USDA says items you pack early in the morning will still be good to eat at lunch time.

 Q: Do insulated bags keep food hot?